x-team/handbook/onboarding-guide/technicalities/raise.md

 **The community is yours to mold.**

-X-Teamers strive to make X-Team a better company, working with amazing partners, hiring new X-Teamers, and improving the lives and skills of our peers.
+X-Teamers strive to make X-Team a better company which works with amazing partners, hires new X-Teamers, and improves the lives and skills of our peers.

-A true X-Teamer will be an ambassador for X-Team around the clock, constantly looking for improvements that benefit us all.
+A true X-Teamer is an ambassador for X-Team around the clock, constantly looking for improvements that benefit us all.

 X-Teamers are also constantly looking for ways to share their knowledge, give back to others, and improve their surroundings.